wxie2017/wxie2017.github.io/pages/speech/GNU_and_free_software.md

 would be 100% free software.
 Not 95% free, not 99.5%, but 100%.
 Technically, GNU is like Unix.
 But unlike Unix, GNU gives its users freedom.

-The birth of GNU means the start of free software movement.
+* The birth of GNU means the start of free software movement.

-The projrct to develop GNU system is called GNU project, which started in January 1984.
+The project to develop GNU system is called GNU project, which started in January 1984.
 The Free Software Foundation was founded in October 1985, initially to raise funds to help develop GNU.
 2020 is the 35th anniversary of Free Software Foundation.